First-Time Home Buyer Checklist: Every Step in the Right Order (2026 Guide)

 Step 1: Check and improve your credit score

-Your monthly housing costs should not exceed 28% of gross monthly income.
-Total debt payments should not exceed 36–43%.
-Use a mortgage calculator to find a realistic price range.
+Lenders use your Debt-to-Income (DTI) ratio.
+Your new monthly housing costs should not exceed 28% of your gross monthly income.
+Your total debt payments (housing + car + student loans) should not exceed 36-43%.

 On a $350,000 home with 5% down: $17,500 + $7,000-$17,500 + $3,000 = $27,500-$38,000 total cash needed.